WATER REPLENISHMENT PROGRAM

 Strengthen the water resilience of your value chain

-A concrete response to a quantified target expressed in cubic meters, notably within a Water Positive strategy.
+A concrete response to a quantified target expressed in cubic meters, notably within a Water positive strategy.

 Act at the territorial level